 If the water tastes flat, leave space for air in the container and shake it well a few times.
 This will add air to the water, which will make it taste better.

-Store boiled water in clean, disinfected, plastic, food-grade bottles or containers.
-Make sure they’re airtight, sturdy, and won’t break easily.
-You can buy containers at department or camping supply stores, or use clean, disinfected 2-litre plastic pop bottles with tight-fitting screw caps to store water.
+You can buy containers at department or camping supply stores, or use clean, disinfected 2-litre pop bottles with tight-fitting screw caps.

-If you’re storing a lot of water (e.g., in 10-litre or 18-litre water containers), make sure everyone in the home can lift the full containers.
-One litre of water weighs about 1 kg (2.2 lbs).
+If you’re storing a lot of water (for example, in 10-litre or 18-litre water containers), make sure everyone in your home can lift the full containers.
+One litre of water weighs about 1 kilogram (2.2 pounds).

 Store water in a cool, dark place.
-Put the containers in dark, plastic bags to keep the light out.
+Put the containers or bottles in dark, plastic bags to keep the light out.

-Commercially-bottled water is safe to keep for 1 year if it’s in the original, sealed container.
-Use all the water in one bottle before you open another one.
+Store-bought bottled water is safe to keep for 1 year in the original, sealed container.
 Check the expiry date before you use bottled water.